Serrowxd/Once_Daily/README.md

 # Day 7 - November 10, 2018:

 After being unable to work on the project for an extended period of time due to work, I'm returning to it on the weekends as a side-project of sorts.
 Updates will be forthcoming!

+# Day 8 - November 15, 2018:

+Today's project was a slight dip back into the world of JQuery.
+My inspiration was my Grandmother, who just recently became a fully-certified Ceramics instructor!
+I was playing with some concepts that involved an `onHover` effect when mousing over the different images.
+They were to grow and shrink in accordance to the alloted space, without breaking the thumbnail size.
+I struggled a bit with a concept that I liked in order to achieve this.

+I learned a valuable lesson as well - save lots, commit often.
+I lost the entire day's worth of work due to a random power outage that took me offline, and I was so sucked into the project that I forgot to save, or even commit my code.

+Lesson learned!
+Will return to this project at a later date.